LATEST TRENDS IN FAT BIKE DESIGN

 FAT BIKE DESIGN HAS REACHED "STANDARDIZATION" IN THE CYCLING INDUSTRY

 The reason Fat bikes have broken through into mainstream acceptance, is because common geometry and fabrication agreements between manufacturers of Fat Bikes and the component and accessory vendors, has been established.
-Standards are now found for overall Industry frame geometries, wheel design, hub spacing, suspension (corrected) travel, tire width, pannier and cargo frame bag sizing... all sorts of things.
-The accessory line companies have taken the sport seriously and now developed "Fat Bike specific" gear like, bike racks, tires, shocks, pannier bags, dedicated Fat Bike airline travel bags, etc etc. This acceptance has fueled the expansive growth of Fat Bikes, as we witnessed at the recent Interbike show in Las Vegas, and other Industry events like Sea Otter.
+Standards are now found for overall Industry frame geometries, wheel design, hub spacing, suspension (corrected) travel, tire width, pannier and cargo frame bag sizing... all the important things needed to sustain an Industry trend.

-MAJOR RECENT CHANGES IN FAT BIKE DESIGNS for 2018 :
+MAJOR RECENT CHANGES IN FAT BIKE DESIGNS for 2019 :

 CHAINSTAY LENGTH : "CS" or chainstay length, has shortened considerably on many fat bikes and has become a big marketing ploy for some companies.
-(Note : the trade-off to extremely short CS lengths is tire width).
+(Note : the trade-off to extremely short CS lengths on a Fat bike, is limited tire width, and more difficulty climbing the steeper hills).
 What was the norm 2 years ago, is usually no longer optimal "CS" length.
-We have gone from 465-470mm avg chainstays, to about 440mm on average (with acceptance of 26x4.8" tires).
+We have gone from 465-470mm avg chainstays, to about 440-455mm on average (with acceptance of 26x4.8" tires).
 It might not seem like a lot, but handling can dramatically change, depending on your riding style.
-Bikes that felt more like riding tanks along snowmobile trails, now feel like MTBs on singletrack.
-They are more nimble, agile, and suited for 4-season use, rather than just the only alternative for riding snow trails in the winter.
+Bikes that felt more like riding tanks along snowmobile trails, now feel like agile MTBs on singletrack.
+The latest Fat Bike designs are more nimble, agile, and suited for 4-season use, rather than just being the only alternative for riding snow trails in the winter.

 Where a simple alloy rigid Fat Bike 3-4 years ago weighed 32-36 lbs, we can now build custom high end full suspension 150mm travel ALLOY fat bikes to the same weight.
 The cycling industry has certainly been innovating for the Fat bike market in the last few years.

 4-SEASON BIKES.
 Fat Bikes were the answer for the perfect winter bike over the last several years... and even dating back 10 years or more... these designs were being created in places like New Mexico and Alaska.
-Just 3 years ago, the hype was "fat bikes are a novelty" and "they will just be a fad".
+Just 4 years ago, the hype was "fat bikes are a novelty" and "they will just be a fad".
 Well, we have proven them wrong!
-Fat Bikes have been fine tuned, and supported in the cycling industry by the manufacturers, to the point many people look to these bikes as their "do everything" bike for all 4 seasons.
+Fat Bikes have been refined, and supported in the cycling industry by the accessory and component manufacturers, to the point many people look to these bikes as their "do everything" bike for all 4 seasons.
 With the compatibility for 27.5+ and 29er+ wheelsets, Fat Bikes can compete with MTBs and Plus bikes year-round.
 Fat Bikes will certainly rule in the winter, with the options for 4.8in+ studded tires, and all sorts of gear racks and mounts, for long adventures in the wilderness.